vcatlett/sphinx-action/README.md

 build tools, etc) then place them in a requirements.txt file inside your docs folder.

-* You may spacify a location of the `requirements.txt` file with `reqs-folder`.
-If no `reqs-folder` is specified, it will default to the value of `docs-folder`.

 * If you have multiple sphinx documentation folders, please use multiple `uses` blocks.